jayanthns/fastapi-vibe-coding-template/README.md

 This project is a production-ready FastAPI skeleton with SQLAlchemy (async), Alembic, comprehensive user management, JWT authentication, Redis caching, and PII data masking.
 Features include UUID primary keys, secure password handling, industry-standard caching with automatic fallback, and extensive logging with request tracing.

-> **📝 Template Options**: This repository includes demo features (articles CRUD and background jobs) that can be removed if you want a completely clean template.
+> **📝 Template Options**: This repository includes demo features (articles CRUD) that can be removed if you want a completely clean template.
 See [Template Cleanup](docs/TEMPLATE_CLEANUP.md) for instructions to remove all demo code and start fresh.

 ## Table of contents